-As a wedding photographer, you might already be aware of the several lighting scenarios you can face during the wedding day.
+As a wedding photographer, you might already be aware of the several lighting scenarios you could face on the wedding day.
 Some of those moments will provide you with challenging elements you need to overcome with specific lighting techniques.
-One of the most challenging parts of the wedding day to capture is the reception.
+One such challenging part of the wedding day to photograph is the reception.
 This part of the wedding day is fast-paced and often features unfavorable reception lighting scenarios.
-When you are faced with difficult lighting scenarios, it can be valuable to learn how to overcome the issue and produce the best light possible for your images.
+When you are faced with difficult lighting scenarios, it could be valuable to learn how to overcome the issue and produce the best light possible for your images.

-In her final post of the Wedding Lighting Master Class series, ShootDotEdit Wedding Pro, Leeann Marie, Wedding Photographers, shares reception lighting tips for photographers.
-She will share 4 wedding reception lighting setup scenarios she shares could help you master this lighting technique.
+In her final post of the Wedding Lighting Master Class series, ShootDotEdit Wedding Pro, Leeann Marie, Wedding Photographer, shares reception lighting tips for photographers.
+The 4 wedding reception lighting setup scenarios she shares could help you master this lighting technique.
 Read through to learn more.

 One of the leading wedding photographers in Pittsburgh, Leeann Marie has created an exclusive brand that is family focused for the cosmopolitan bride.
-She’s a national speaker for WPPI, has been in business for 9 years, and has a background in Industrial Engineering giving her a unique perspective on photography and business.
-She relies heavily on systems in her business to accomplish all of her goals, and has been a ShootDotEdit happy photographer for 7 years.
+She’s a national speaker for WPPI and has a background in industrial engineering, giving her a unique perspective on photography and business.
 She lives in the city of Pittsburgh with her husband and daughter.
-She loves looking out her back window into the firefly-lit woods, and enjoying a night out for sushi, and drinks with friends.
+She loves looking out her back window into the firefly-lit woods, and enjoying a night out for sushi and drinks with friends.
 Learn more about Leeann on her website and Instagram account!

-Welcome to the Wedding Lighting Master Class!
-This is the last article in the series, which I hope will help you to learn some valuable techniques for perfectly managing and lighting the different scenarios that you will be faced with on a wedding day.
+This last blog in the Wedding Lighting Master Class series delves into some valuable techniques for perfectly managing and lighting the different scenarios that you might be faced with on a wedding day.
 And here are a few notes about this course:

-I truly believe that “Fast Is Best”, which is (obviously) why I love ShootDotEdit and their wedding photography editing services. 🙂 But really, one of the key valuable principles I bring to my brides and grooms each wedding day is an experience that is organized, hassle-free, and yet still beautifully lit and happy.
+Leeann swears by the mantra “fast is best”.
+And one of the key valuable principles she brings to her brides and grooms is an experience that is organized, hassle-free, and yet beautifully lit and happy.

-Keeping my lighting scenarios as fast as possible allows me to move between scenarios quickly, while still creating beautiful photographs for your couples.
+Similarly, keeping your lighting setups as fast as possible could allow you to move between scenarios quickly, while still creating beautiful photographs for your couples.
 After all, you don’t want to keep your couple and their guests waiting unendingly as you fix your lighting!
-Natural light is involved, but I’m not afraid of flash in the least.
-I work with tools and an arsenal of mental notes (lots of them that are described in this course!) to help me move between situations quickly and flawlessly.
+Natural light is beautiful, but Leeann says she’s not afraid of flash in the least.
+She works with tools and an arsenal of mental notes (lots of them that are described in this course!) to help her move between situations quickly and flawlessly.

 In the photography world, there are a million ways to light one simple scene.
-The methods outlined in this course are my personal preferences.
-I encourage you to try them and then modify if necessary to fit your photography style and client needs.
+The methods and reception lighting techniques outlined in this course are Leeann’s personal preferences.
+And we encourage you to try them and then modify the techniques if necessary to fit your photography style and client needs.

-I work in Pittsburgh, Pennsylvania.
-It is an area subject to rain on summer days, snow in April, and 80 degree sunny days in November.
-I’m faced with varying conditions every single wedding (what photographer isn’t!?) and have to adjust all the time.
+Leeann works in Pittsburgh, Pennsylvania - an area subject to rain on summer days, snow in April, and 80-degree sunny days in November.
+And she’s faced with varying conditions at every single wedding (which photographer isn’t!) and has to adjust to the situations all the time.

 Wedding Reception Photography Lighting

-In my first part of the wedding lighting series, I covered bridal preparations and details, and how I light them in a variety of situations.
-For the second part, I discussed family portraits, and how I light them both indoors and outdoors.
-With the third part, I went through how I light for the wedding party portraits on a sunny day!
-Throughout the next part, I covered how I light the reception details.
-My most recent installation went through how I handle rainy, cold, snowy wedding days.
+In her first part of the wedding lighting series, Leeann covered bridal preparations and details, and how she lights them in a variety of situations.
+For the second part, she discussed family portraits, and how she lights them both indoors and outdoors.
+With the third part, she went through how to light for the wedding party portraits on a sunny day!
+Throughout the next part, she covered how she lights the reception details.
+Her most recent installation went through how she handled rainy, cold, snowy wedding days.

 Reception Lighting Scenarios

-I will be sharing with you how I photograph the different pieces of the reception (although details were covered in an earlier post).
-There will also be some of the resulting images from that chosen lighting scenario to highlight the situations better for you.
-Each of these lighting setups waives true to my photography style.
+While Leeann shares with you how she photographs the different pieces of the reception (although details were covered in an earlier post), we’ve featured some of the resulting images from that chosen lighting scenario to highlight the situations better for you.
+Each of these lighting setups holds true to Leeann’s photography style.
 You may find they work for you or you like a completely different look.
 That’s okay.
 The most important thing here is to find reception lighting photography setups that produce beautiful images for your clients and are true to your style.

 - First Dance + Cake Cutting